pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 (DungeonDifficulty|RaidDifficulty)[]
 ```

-A list of IDs associated with the instance difficulty(s) the mount can be obtained in
+List of IDs for instance difficulty(s) the mount can be obtained in

 ## EncounterID